Doctor Who exhibitions: The Doctor Who Exhibition, Blackpool (1974–1985)

 The original Doctor Who Exhibition in Blackpool, Lancashire featured a range of monsters, aliens, props, costumes and models from the classic TV series, together with a TARDIS console that had previously featured in the BBC Visual Effects exhibition at the Science Museum, London.
 The Blackpool exhibition was located at 111 Central Promenade Blackpool.
-It was first opened by Jon Pertwee [Third Doctor] and Elisabeth Sladen [Sarah Jane Smith] on Tuesday 9th April 1974.
+It was first opened by Jon Pertwee [Third Doctor] and Elisabeth Sladen [Sarah Jane Smith] on Tuesday 9 April 1974.
 The exhibition opened to the public the next day.
 From the outside, of the Chapel Street entrance, visitors saw only a blue Police box standing next to the building, looking as if it would only hold one or two people at the most.
 However, in keeping with the TARDIS from the TV series it was "bigger on the inside", an illusion created with stairs leading down from the TARDIS doors to the exhibition itself in a former cellar.
 The idea for the exhibition came from Terry Sampson of BBC Enterprises with his vision being realised by designer Tom Carter.
 It was open from April through to October each year, with new exhibits being introduced annually, mainly in keeping with the show's past or present, but occasionally previewing what was yet to come.
 In its first season, the Blackpool exhibition, saw a large spider from Planet of the Spiders greeting visitors at the top of the stairs, and a Tyrannosaur, from Invasion of the Dinosaurs, breaking through a wall at the bottom.
 A Triceratops was seen on the London Underground.
 Those in attendance walked around a winding corridor with exhibits to either side, which originally included, an assortment of Daleks, together with a Cyberman, Sontaran, Yeti, Sea Devil, Silurian, Draconian, and Ogron.
 The passageways eventually led to a reconstruction of the TARDIS console room, complete with a hexagonal console in the centre, flashing lights, sound effects and large windows looking out onto alien worlds and their monsters.
 All around the edges of the room were interactive computer banks, buttons and levers.
 Over the years, numerous other aliens were added to the displays including, an Ice Warrior, Quark, Zygon, Wirrn, a thirteen-foot high Robot, Sutekh, and The Doctor mechanical dog K9.
 The mainstay of the exhibition however was the Daleks, some of which were built especially by Tony Oxley and Charlie Lumm of the BBC Visual Effects department.
 Life size, moving Daleks were made to be as scary as possible with various Daleks interrogating and threatening the public with extermination.
 The Dalek Cavern as seen through the window of the console room, at various points incorporated the Gold Dalek, together with the sets and other Daleks from, Genesis of the Daleks, Destiny of the Daleks, Resurrection of the Daleks, and Revelation of the Daleks.
 Arguably the most popular set featured Davros, the Daleks creator.
 The egress of the TARDIS featured a BBC Enterprises gift shop.
 The exhibition closed in October 1985.
 Tom Baker [Fourth Doctor] had visited the exhibition in 1975 and 1977.
 Colin Baker [Sixth Doctor], and Nicola Bryant [Peri Brown] visited in 1985, as part of that year's Children in Need.
-The programme was broadcast on the 22nd November 1985, with film of Colin's visit to the exhibition being shown prior to 20 Doctor Who stars emerging from the TARDIS, live in the studio.
+The programme was broadcast on 22 November 1985, with film of Colin's visit to the exhibition being shown prior to 20 Doctor Who stars emerging from the TARDIS, live in the studio.
 At one point, Colin points to a Doctor Who fan in the audience, who he'd previously met at Blackpool, a man now known in Doctor Who circles as "The Man In Blue".
-Two clips exist on YouTube, one with the Blackpool prelude, and one without.
-The first has had 34,875 views, the second 197,720.